 I’m in a rush – is NewSmile the fastest at-home treatment option available?

-NewSmile is pretty quick (4-6 months for daytime treatment), but if you’re in a rush, you should look into Byte.
-Their average treatment lasts 3-4 months thanks to their HyperByte system.
+NewSmile has pretty short treatments (4-6 months for daytime treatment), but if you’re in a rush, you should look into Byte.
+Thanks to their HyperByte system, their treatments can wrap up in just 4 months for some people.

 Does NewSmile have a refund policy?